 |Cabin Width (bubble doors)||50in|

-Zenith Aircraft Company is a veteran kit plane manufacturer and is celebrating its 25th anniversary this year.
-The company, headed by the son of designer Chris Heintz, has invested heavily in computer technology to aid the design and manufacture its line of all-metal kits.
-“Our CNC manufacturing allows us to manufacture kits that are easier and quicker to build than ever before.
-Our newest kits offer final hole size match-drilled parts, ready to assemble right out of the box,” states Heintz.
-“Our ongoing investment in technology has also allowed us to keep all manufacturing, design and support jobs here in North America.”
+Zenith Aircraft Company has been building airplane kits for over 25 years.
+The company has invested heavily in computer technology to aid in designing and manufacturing the all-metal kits.
+Sebastian Heintz, son of designer Chris Heintz and president of Zenith Aircraft Company, says, “Our CNC manufacturing allows us to manufacture kits that are easier and quicker to build than ever before.
+Our newest kits offer final hole size match-drilled parts, ready to assemble right out of the box.”
+Heintz added, “Our ongoing investment in technology has also allowed us to keep all manufacturing, design and support jobs here in North America.”

 Below is a video of the first flight of the Zenith CH 750 “Super Duty” sport utility aircraft.